Product

 Instead, let’s break it down into a series of “hills”.
 That way, you’ll be able to get some smaller wins on your way up the mountain.

-First, we’ll need to identify where most of your churn is coming from.
+First, we’ll need to identify where most of your churn comes from.
 That means tracking the cancellation reasons that are costing you the most money.

 You can do that with a tool like Cancellation Insights, which sends a cancellation survey to every user when they cancel their account.